sveltejs/kit/documentation/docs/25-build-and-deploy/90-adapter-vercel.md

 			external: [],

 			// if true, will split your app into multiple functions
-			// instead of creating a single one for the entire app
+			// instead of creating a single one for each group of
+			// routes that share the same configuration
 			split: false
 		})
 	}